NATO air defense system in Europe. Part 2

 In 1998, the US Army MIM-72 Chaparral was replaced by the mobile air defense system M1097 Avenger in the US Army.
 It was created using existing chassis and missiles.
 On the basis of the HMMWV (“Hummer”) car, there are two transport-launch containers for the 4 FIM-92 Stinger missiles with a combined infrared / UV GOS and anti-aircraft machine gun of the 12,7-mm caliber.
 The range of destruction of air targets - 5,5 km, height of destruction - 3,8 km.
 Detection of airborne targets is carried out by an optoelectronic station, the distance to the target is determined by a laser range finder.
 On the range of defeat, the Evenge is somewhat inferior to the Chaparrel air defense system, but at the same time it is much simpler and more reliable.

-Compared with 1991 year in the XXI century, the combat strength of the fighter aircraft of the NATO countries has decreased significantly.
-The same can be said about ZRK.
-The most modern combat-capable complexes in Western Europe are the American Patriot PAC-3.
+Compared to 1991, in the 3st century, the combat strength of the fighter aircraft of NATO countries has decreased significantly.
+The same can be said about the SAM.
+The most modern complexes on combat duty in Western Europe are the American Patriot PAC-XNUMX.
 As of today, they are available in Germany, Greece, Holland, Spain and Turkey.

 Turkey a few years ago organized a tender for the purchase of long-range air defense systems.
 The winner in it was the Chinese FD-2000 (HQ-9), but under pressure from the United States, the results of the competition were disavowed, and the American Patriot missile system was imposed on the Turks.
 Currently, several Patriot batteries are installed at positions along the Turkish-Syrian border and in the Bosphorus region.
 At the same time, some Patriot batteries use the infrastructure of the Nike-Hercules air defense system previously available in Turkey.
 Apparently, this part of the batteries is serviced by Turkish calculations, and the other part is under the direct control of the US military.
 Thus, two batteries were transferred from Western Europe to protect the American airbase Inzherlik.